Cosmonauts May Soon Add Another One to the Russian Space List of Firsts

 Those who knew about this incident were reportedly devastated.

-Then, suddenly, out of nowhere, as Americans and the rest of the world stood in front
+Then, suddenly, out of nowhere, as Americans and the rest of the world stood

 of their televisions, two astronauts stepped on the moon in 1969.
 Up until then, America was putting people about 400 miles